mulderp/gnucap_book/gnucap-getting-started.md

      <
      >

 Commands can be abbreviated with their first letter, e.g. "b" for build.
+As this command is important let's see how it works.

+### Building a netlist

 The first command you want to learn are the commands to enter a netlist.
 These commands are:
 * "build": This command will bring up a small line editor to enter a netlist